zhenhegao/Electronics/README.md

-# Electronics
+# 8*8 Asychronous FIFO
-This repository mainly used for electronics code
+I wrote this code when I learned digital circuits in Y3 by myself.